chrisaga/hk-pandoc-writers/odt/README.md

 #### Quotation

-This is a quotation from the great Philosopher Jaegger :
+This is a quotation from the great philosopher Jaegger (as reported by D^r^ Gregory House) :

 > You can't always get what you want.

-And another from Dr. Gregory House (MD) :
+And another from D^r^.
+Gregory House (MD) :

 > Reality is almost always wrong
 >